105 is a new three-digit number that people can call to report or get information about power cuts.

 Power Cut Map

-The WPD power cut map has now gone live.
+The WPD power cut map is a useful tool.
 There are various hints and tips on the associated pages for how to cope during a power cut that you may find helpful.
 Users can type in a postcode which produces the following information about the status of any faults:

 If there are any unplanned fault in the area or not:

 If so, how many customers are affected Estimated Restoration Time (if available) The emergency contact number for that region (including out of area locations) The information is updated every minute, with all data coming direct from relevant control systems.

 If users type in a postcode that is out of the local area the site links them to the relevant DNO (Distribution Network Operator) and their telephone number.

 Please contact WPD directly if you have any questions about the new site.